aedwards87/CGI-Competency-Framework/README.md

 # The Compentency Framework

-This was a web application created within their website to assess the proficiency level of Governance Professionals.
+This was a web application created within The Chartered Governance Institutes website to assess the proficiency level of Governance Professionals.

 ### Tools